Demitsi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that adds execute permissions to the owner and group onwer and read permissions to other users
+A scriot that adds execution permission to the owner, group owner and other users to the file